Hebrews Chapter Eleven

 We continue with the example of Moses as he fled Egypt and went to Midian.
 It would have been a grave insult to the king for Moses to give up his position in the palace.
 He left for Midian and lived there for forty years as God prepared him for his mission.

-By faith he kept the Passover and the application of blood, so that the destroyer of the firstborn would not touch the firstborn of Israel.
+By trusting, he obeyed the requirements for the Pesach, including the smearing of the blood, so that the Destroyer of the firstborn would not touch the firstborn of Isra'el.

 When instructed, Moses and all of Israel trusted God.
 They demonstrated this trust by placing the blood of the lamb on the doorposts of their homes.
 It is easy for us to see this but they had no prior knowledge of the redeeming power of blood.

-By faith the people passed through the Red Sea as on dry land; but when the Egyptians tried to do so, they were drowned.
+By trusting, they walked through the Red Sea as through dry land; when the Egyptians tried to do it, the sea swallowed them up.

 It is hard to imagine the parting of the sea and the great walls of water on each side.
 It had to be scary to take that long walk through but the people did and were witnesses of the fact that God protected them from the Egyptians that tried to follow.
 God had their back and He has ours as well.

-By faith the walls of Jericho fell, after the army had marched around them for seven days.
-By faith the prostitute Rahab, because she welcomed the spies, was not killed with those who were disobedient.
+By trusting, the walls of Yericho fell down - after the people had marched around them for seven days.
+By trusting, Rachav the prostitute welcomed the spies and therefore did not die along with those who were disobedient.

 The next example of faith is the army of Israel and the attack on Jericho.
 Instead of the traditional military attack, the men simply had to march around the city walls on a daily basis and trust in God to handle it.
 God could have simply caused the walls to fall when the Israelites first approached the city but He did not.
 This is a reminder that God desires a demonstration of faith over time and not just a little profession of belief.
 During this conquest, Rahab was preserved even though she was a Gentile but she had believed that God had given the land to the Israelites.

-And what more shall I say?
-I do not have time to tell about Gideon, Barak, Samson and Jephthah, about David and Samuel and the prophets, who through faith conquered kingdoms, administered justice, and gained what was promised; who shut mouths of lions, quenched the fury of the flames, and escaped the edge of the sword; whose weakness was turned to strength; and who became powerful in battle and routed foreign armies.
+What more should I say?
+There isn't time to tell about Gid'on, Barak, Shimshon, Yiftach, David, Sh'mu'el and the prophets; who, through trusting, conquered kingdoms, worked righteousness, received what was promised, shut the mouths of lions,c quenched the power of fire, escaped the edge of the sword, had their weakness turned to strength, grew mighty in battle and routed foreign armies.

 Paul explains that he is just giving us a brief look into this hall of faith.
 Books and, in fact, a whole library could be written about the long list of people who have walked in faith.
 The main thing that they all had in common was the fact that it was only through the power of God that they were made strong.
 They are winners because of the power of God!
 We must also remember that, throughout the Bible, it was mostly misfits and the weak that God has used for His purposes.